Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Empirical results

 \textbf{Architectures.} We study three types of models with respect to their static and dynamic biases: (i) single stream 3D CNNs (\ie C2D~\cite{wang2018non}, I3D~\cite{carreira2017quo} and X3D~\cite{feichtenhofer2020x3d} models), (ii) SlowFast~\cite{feichtenhofer2019slowfast} variations, where the individual streams are referred to as the SlowOnly and FastOnly models and (iii) transformer-based architectures~\cite{fan2021multiscale,bertasius2021space}.
 For all models, the number of frames and sampling rate is ($8\times8$), except for the FastOnly network ($32\times2$), MViT ($16\times4$), and TimeSformer ($8\times32$).
 To identify the static and dynamic units of all models, we generate the Stylized ActivityNet~\cite{caba2015activitynet} validation set and use it for sampling \textit{static} and \textit{dynamic} pairs.
 We choose this dataset since the action distribution is similar to Kinetics-400, yet much smaller in size making it memory efficient when computing our metrics.

 \textbf{Implementation details.} All models were taken from the SlowFast~\cite{feichtenhofer2019slowfast} repository\footnote{\url{https://github.com/facebookresearch/SlowFast}} except the TimeSformer~\cite{bertasius2021space}, which has its own codebase\footnote{\url{https://github.com/facebookresearch/TimeSformer}}.
 All model weights trained on Kinetics-400~\cite{carreira2017quo} and Something-Something-v2~\cite{goyal2017something} (SSv2) are taken directly from the SlowFast repository, except for the FastOnly model which we train ourselves.
-The FastOnly model is trained for 40 epochs on Kinetics-400 with SGD, a weight decay of 1e-4, a batch size of 32 and a base learning rate of 0.03 that decreases by a factor of 10 at epochs 15, 30 and 35.
+All training strategies are chosen to be similar to the original ones found in the SlowFast repository.
+We use decaying learning rate protocols to ensure that models have fully converged.
+The FastOnly model is trained on Kinetics-400 for 40 epochs with SGD, a weight decay of 1e-4, a batch size of 32 and a base learning rate of 0.03 that decreases by a factor of 10 at epochs 15, 30 and 35.
 On SSv2, the FastOnly model is trained for 25 epochs with SGD, weight decay of 1e-4, a batch size of 32 and a base learning rate that is decreased by a factor of 10 at epochs 10 and 20.
 On Diving48~\cite{li2018resound} the FastOnly model is trained for 100 epochs with SGD, weight decay of 1e-4, a batch size of 32 and a base learning rate of 0.0375 that decreases by a factor of 10 at epochs 40, 60 and 80.
 The SlowOnly model is trained on Diving48 for 100 epochs with SGD, weight decay of 1e-4, a batch size of 32 and a base learning rate of 0.00375 that decreases by a factor of 10 at epochs 40, 60 and 80.
 All models trained with temporal frame shuffling (see Sec.~\ref{sec:ar_dataset}) incur the same hyperparameters as their unshuffled counterparts.